sshuy/notesbtw/git.md

 Even though Git stores entire snapshots, it does do some performance optimizations so that your hidden *.git* directory doesn't get to big for his **BOOTS**

-- [Compresses and packs](https://git-scm.com/book/en/v2/Git-Internals-Packfiles)files to stoer them more effciently.
+- [Compresses and packs](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) files to store them more effciently.
 - Removes duplicate files that are the same across multiple commits.
 EG: if a file remains the same from one commit to the next.
 We only store that file once.

 ## Git Configuration